issmirnov/zap/README.md

 The config file is located at `/usr/local/etc/zap/c.yml` on OSX.
 For ubuntu, you will have to create `/etc/zap/c.yml` by hand.

 Open up `c.yml` and update the mappings you would like.
 You can nest arbitrarily deep.
 Expansions work on strings and ints.
-Notice that we have three keywords available: `expand`, `query`, and `port`.
+Notice that we have three reserved keywords available: `expand`, `query`, and `port`.

 - `expand` - takes a short token and expands it to the specified string.
 Turns `z` into `zap/`,
 - `query` - acts almost like the `expand` option, but drops the separating slash between query expansion and search term (`example.com?q=foo` instead of `example.com?q=/foo`).